60 SAAS Statistics That Will Change The Way You Think

-- More than 2/3 of the SAAS companies experienced annual churn rates of 5% or higher.
+16. More than two thirds of SAAS companies experienced annual churn rates of 5% or higher.
 (Totango)

-- If your Net Revenue Churn is high (above 2% per month) it is an indicator that there is something wrong in your business, this will become a major drag on growth. (forentrepreneurs)
+17. If your Net Revenue Churn is high (above 2% per month) it is an indicator that there is something wrong in your business; this will become a major drag on growth. (forentrepreneurs)

-- The very best SAAS business has a negative churn rate, and will have a Dollar Retention Rate of greater than 100%. (forentrepreneurs)
+25. The very best SAAS business has a negative churn rate and will have a Dollar Retention Rate of greater than 100%. (forentrepreneurs)

 It is important to analyse and research marketing and sales metrics when it comes to SAAS statistics.
 Putting more focus and resource on marketing and sales can not only ramp up leads and revenue, but it also helps you stay one step ahead of your competitors.

-- It's time to establish a revenue or lead-commitment based on your funnel metrics and revenue-growth goals.
-Then lock these goals in with a service-level agreement between your marketing and sales teams.
-To do this, work backward from the gross revenue amount that marketing is responsible for generating (generally around 40%).
+38. To establish a revenue or lead-commitment based on your funnel metrics and revenue-growth goals, work backward from the gross revenue amount that marketing is responsible for generating (generally around 40%).
 (HubSpot)

-- As you move from $1.5 million with an eye towards $10 million in ARR, it's going to take an excellent VP of sales to get you there.
+39. Moving from $1.5 million with an eye towards $10 million in ARR is a tough a task and will take an excellent VP of sales to get you there.
 (HubSpot)